 I added a good number of dried cherries also which are slightly tart.

 To add some texture to the bars, I very roughly chopped about a cup of pecans and sprinkled that on top.

 Once all your toppings are evenly distributed, press down on the toppings lightly to sort of compress the bars a bit.
 You don’t have to show off the muscles or anything, but pack in the toppings a bit.

 Bake the bars at 350 degrees Fahrenheit for 25-30 minutes.
 Mine needed the full 30 minutes to get nicely browned around the edges.

-These were my finished bars.
+These were my finished Chocolate Cherry Bars.
 It’s hard to see in the photo but they are very runny right now because of the condensed milk and melted chocolate.
 You can’t really work with them when they come out of the oven.

 Let the bars cool at room temperature for about 30 minutes and then transfer them to the fridge to cool completely.
 They should chill for at least a few hours.

 Then you can easily slice them up and divide them.
 Depending on how big you make your bars you should get 16-20 bars out of the pan.

 I like these Chocolate Cherry Bars just fine by themselves, but if you wanted to get really crazy you could serve them with a big spoonful of vanilla ice cream on top.

 If you serve these to a crowd, just don’t tell them how easy the recipe is!
 They will think you toiled all day making these guys.